Information for ITT students as of October 18, 2016

 ITT transcripts and records

 Some schools may require your ITT transcripts.
 You can request your ITT transcripts from Parchment.
 If you attended ITT in 2001 or prior, you may request your transcript here.
 Many two-year schools will not require a transcript for admission.

 Records and documentation

 You can get your academic history and grades while you're waiting for your transcripts.
 Former ITT Tech students should print out their academic history as soon as poosible and save all documents related to their attendance at ITT.

 Information about apprenticeships

 Apprenti is a state-accredited program that offers free training followed by a one-year of paid, on-the-job training in the tech industry.
 To help the tech industry diversify their workforce, Apprenti actively recruits women, minorities, and veterans.
 They hire apprentices every three months.
 For the next cycle, applications are due September 15.

 - Karen Manuel

 Contact admissions offices at schools to find out if you'll be able to get credit for your work at ITT or from other experiences.
-Many schools may not accept ITT transfer credit.
-Each school has its own policies about admissions and transfer credit.
+You may also consider contacting the list of schools authorized to operate in Washington about the possibility of transferrable credits from ITT.
+Though many schools may not accept ITT transfer credits, each school has its own transfer and admissions policies.